alt-dima/prescaler/README.md

     - If the spike ends, HPA will scale down after it concludes (e.g., if the spike ends at 9:03:00, HPA scales down at 9:08:00, i.e., 9:03:00 + 5 minutes).
     - This process repeats for every hour.

-Important!
-If your SuperHeavyApp takes a lot of time to start:
+### If your SuperHeavyApp takes a lot of time to start:
 - Increase `behavior.scaleDown.stabilizationWindowSeconds` from recommended 10 minutes (for example, to 20 minutes)
 - Start prescaling earlier (for example, at `"51 * * * *"`), or use multiple schedules for different times of day.

-With the new `schedules` field, you can define multiple prescale actions with different times and percentages, e.g.:
+## Deployment and Custom Resources

+**Attention!** When you specify a cron schedule, keep in mind a **timezone**!
+Probably controller will run in your Kubernetes cluster in UTC timezone!

 [Helm Chart](dist/chart)